platformsh/platformsh-docs/sites/upsun/src/define-routes/_index.md

 ## Route limits

-The maximum size of the routes document is 128&nbsp;KB, which should fit around 300 different routes.
+The maximum size of the routes document is 128 KB, which should fit around 300 different routes.
 If your `{{< vendor/configfile "routes" >}}` file would result in too large of a route information value, it's rejected.

 The full list of generated route information is often much larger than what's specified in the `{{< vendor/configfile "routes" >}}` file.